How much pension do I need to retire at 55?

 There are several strategies to minimise tax on your retirement income.
 One effective approach is to consider taking a tax-free lump sum from your pension pot.
 In the UK, you can take up to 25% of your pension pot as a tax-free lump sum, which can significantly reduce your tax liability.
 Another strategy is income drawdown, which allows you to take a regular income from your pension pot while leaving the rest invested.
 This method can help spread your tax over several years, potentially lowering the amount of tax you pay each year.

 Additionally, making charitable donations or investing in tax-efficient investments can further reduce your tax liability.
 It’s also important to consider your tax position when deciding how to take your retirement income.
 For instance, if you have a large pension pot, it may be more tax-efficient to take a smaller income and leave the rest invested.
-Consulting with a financial adviser can help you navigate these options and optimize your tax situation.
+Consulting with a financial adviser can help you navigate these options and optimise your tax situation.

 How much capital does the average person retire with at 55?